FAMILY’S RIGHTS AFTER SOMEONE KILLED IN CAR ACCIDENT – WRONGFUL DEATH ATTORNEYS

 SOCIAL SECURITY SURVIVORS BENEFITS FOR FAMILY AFTER SOMEONE DIES IN A CAR ACCIDENT – MN LAWYER

 If the family member who dies has worked at least one and one-half years in the three years before her death, certain remaining family members will be entitled to social security survivor’s benefits.
 For more information on who is eligible for benefits and what amounts can be obtained, see http://www.ssa.gov/survivorplan/ifyou.htm.
 You and your family are still entitled to Social Security Benefits even if our lawyer successfully pursues a wrongful death claim against the party that caused the death.

-If you have lost a family member in a car, motorcycle, or truck accident, please call us so that a top attorney can more fully explain your rights to you.
+If you have lost a family member in a car, motorcycle, or truck accident in MN, please call us so that a top attorney can more fully explain your rights to you.
 At a minimum you will have the right to Minnesota No-Fault benefits, and you may also be entitled to wrongful death compensation from the insurance company of the car or truck that caused the crash.